 (ii) Dividends

-Income from dividend is accounted when such dividend has been received and the Company's right to receive payment is established.
+Income from dividend is accounted when such dividend has been received and the Company's right to receive payment is established

 (iii) Gains on Investment

-The Profit/Loss on investments having a material bearing on the financial statements have been recognized on accrual basis through OCI.
+The Profit/Loss on investments having a material bearing on the financial statements has been recognized on accrual basis through OCI.
 Actual Gain/Loss on Sale of Investment is recognised in Profit and Loss statement through corresponding debits in OCI.

-(C) Property, plant and equipment
+(D) Property, plant and equipment

 On transition to Ind AS, The Company has elected to continue with the carrying value of all of its property, plant and equipment recognised as at 1 April 2016 measured as per the previous GAAP and used those carrying value as the deemed cost of the property, plant and equipment.